-If the doctor has recommended a sedative (not usually necessary for this examination) the nurse will also ask you about your arrangements for getting home after your sigmoidoscopy as you must be accompanied home if you have had a sedative.
+If the doctor has recommended a sedative (not usually necessary for this examination) the nurse will also ask you about your arrangements for getting home after your sigmoidoscopy as you must be accompanied home if you have had a sedative (see page 7).

-What happens during the Flexible Sigmoidoscopy examination?
+What happens during the flexible sigmoidoscopy examination?